Squelsh84/milestone-UFO/README.md

 ![Responsive Dashboard](https://github.com/Squelsh84/milestone-UFO/blob/master/static/images/responsive.png)

 ## Introduction
 This data dashboard is designed to show the UFO sightings reported around the globe in 1984.
 Most of the reported sightings have come from the United States but UFO's have also been spotted across the globe.
-Along with the country the UFO was spotted in, we can also see the shape of the UFO that was reported and some comments made by the people when first reporting it.
+Along with the country the UFO was spotted in, we can also see the shape of the UFO that was reported, and some comments made by the people when first reporting it.

 ## UX

 ### What is it?
-It's a clean Single Page Application dashboard that informs the users of ufo sightings around the globe using various charts, pie-charts, composite charts and stacked barcharts.
+It's a clean Single Page Application dashboard that informs the users of UFO sightings around the globe using various charts, pie-charts, composite charts and stacked bar charts.

 ### Who is the target audience?
-This Dashboard is for people who are curious about all the extraterrestrial activities that have happened around the globe.
-Whether you're skeptical about it or a true believer in UFO's it's always something that draws up conversation amongst people.
+This Dashboard is for people who are curious about all the extra-terrestrial  activities that have happened around the globe.
+Whether you're sceptical about it or a true believer in UFO's it's always something that draws up conversation amongst people.

 ### User stories
 As a user, I want: